envai76/U-Net-vs-Light-U-Net/README.md

 The data augmentation code is provided in ***generator.ipynb*** file.
 Both the training codes of Light-U-Net and U-net are provided.
 The models architectures are provided in model.ipynb file.

-# Methodologies
+# Deep Learning Methodologies

-The methodology is presented in bellow:
+The methodology is presented bellow:
 ![Methodology](images/framework.png)

 # Counting Methodologies